 The Abergwesyn Pass

 This lonesome stretch of rough single track runs from Llanwrtyd Wells to Tregaron through an almost brutally wild landscape of moors, escarpment, pine forest and scurrying streams.
 In the middle, there’s a hairily steep series of hairpins called the Devil’s Staircase.
-It’s not built for speed, which means its 20 odd miles can seem much further, especially when, as on our last visit on motorcycles, we didn’t pass a single soul for the entire trip (other than the occasional sheep).
+It’s not built for speed, which means its 20 odd miles can seem much further, especially when you might not pass a single soul for the entire trip (other than the occasional sheep).

 On the way: Soar y Mynydd, the most remote chapel in Wales, is well worth a short diversion.
 Further south, past Llyn Brianne reservoir, is the utterly lovely RSPB Gwenffrwd-Dinas reserve.
 And if you fancy cycling the Pass, take your bike up on the train: the Heart of Wales Line stops handily at Llanwrtyd Wells.